ziyad-tarek1/Youtube-dowenlader/README.md

-## Note the data will be found in /app/downloads
-if you want to presist the data use VP as showen below docker run -p 5000:5000 -v /path/on/host/downloads:/app/downloads yt-downloader

-sudo chown -R $(whoami):$(whoami) /home/ziad/Downloads

 # YouTube Downloader with Flask & Docker

 This project is a simple YouTube downloader built with Flask and `yt-dlp`, designed to allow users to download single videos or entire playlists from YouTube.
 The application is containerized with Docker for easy deployment and scaling.